danrpts/dlist/README.md

 List([element...])
 ---
 The inherited Dictionary methods are used to manage List attributes: `head, tail, cursor`.
 Head and tail are both dummy nodes that maintain references to the first and last nodes, repectively.
 Cursor is an object that maintans a reference to the current node and its index.
-List exposes the following API for state access and manipulation:
+The `List` constructor can accept an optional array or variable-arity of elements to build itself initially.
+List also exposes the following API for state access and manipulation:
 ### move(index)
   `Move` the cursor to the specified `index`.
 Returns `this` for chaining.
 ### move(direction)